IHTSDO/ihtsdo-spring-sso/README.md

 # Example IMS Integration
-Example Java webapp with IHTSDO Identity Management Service Integration
+Example Java webapp demonstrating integration with the SNOMED International's Identity Management Service Integration

 ## Overview
-The first commit to this repository is with the plain webapp using spring-boot.
+The commits in this repository start with a plain webapp using spring-boot.
 Any framework compatible with spring-security could be used.

-The second commit to this repository adds the IMS integration.
+In latest version of this project the latest IMS integration style is used where the username and roles are passed to the application by Nginx using headers.
+In a production environment Nginx would fetch this information from IMS but for local development test values could be hardcoded.

 ## Detail
-When you log in to the dev IMS service [dev-ims.ihtsdotools.org](https://dev-ims.ihtsdotools.org/) you will get a cookie tied to the *.ihtsdotools.org domain.

-In order to use this cookie on your local machine you will need to make your application accessible under the *.ihtsdotools.org domain on port 80.
+For local development authentication details can be hardcoded in your Nginx config and passed into the application via http headers.

-The recommended way to do this is to [install nginx](https://www.google.com/?#q=install%20nginx) then use the nginx.conf which is part of this project.
+[Install nginx](https://www.google.com/?#q=install%20nginx) then use the nginx.conf which is part of this project.
-Once your application is started on port 8080 and nginx is running your application should be accessible here http://local.ihtsdotools.org
+Once your application is started on port 8080 and nginx is running your application should be accessible here http://127.0.0.1/

-If you are not logged in to IMS you will get a "403 - Access Denied" response from your API controllers.

-Your frotend javascript code should access ["/ims-api/account"](http://local.ihtsdotools.org/ims-api/account) to check if the user is logged in.
-That URL is also part of the nginx config and will map through to the IMS server for the dev environment.
-If the user is logged in there will be a 200 response along with the user details.
-If the user is not logged in there will be a 302 response to redirect the user to the IMS login page.

 ## Notes
 - The example security-context.xml includes "ROLE_ihtsdo-sca-author" which is the Crowd/IMS role "ihtsdo-sca-author".
 You should change this to your application specific role.
-- The crowd.properties file is only relevant for the development environment.
-- There is an issue on the macbook where only one in three IMS requests are authenticated.
-This is something to do with having multiple network interfaces and each producing a different machine signature but the issue is unsolved.
 - If you wish to run your application locally without using IMS security just comment out the "intercept-url" lines in security-context.xml which require a role.